What Does Buying a Freehold Actually Mean?

 A photo of a white-facaded apartment building

-Understanding the distinction between freehold and leasehold is crucial.
-Freehold ownership signifies absolute ownership of both the property and the land it sits on, offering various benefits and responsibilities.
-However, there’s also an option to collectively purchase the freehold, known as share of freehold, which presents its own set of advantages and considerations.
+Understand the big difference between freehold and leasehold – and why it matters.
+Freehold ownership means you own the property and the land it sits on, lock stock and barrel.
+That comes with its own set of perks and downsides, but there’s also an alternative to consider: buying the freehold, or share of freehold, which has its own pros and cons.

 What Does Buying a Freehold Mean?

-• No ground rents or service charges: Freeholders are exempt and therefore do not have to pay ground rent or service charges to a landlord, providing financial savings in the long run.
+• No ground rent or service charges: Because you own the property, you don’t have to pay ground rent or service charges to a landlord – which can save you a pretty penny in the long run.

 What Does Buying a Share of a Freehold Mean?

-If you want to buy the freehold of a flat, you’ll need to collectively purchase the freehold of the building with other leaseholders that qualify for collective enfranchisement
+If you want to buy the freehold of a flat, you’ll need to get together with other leaseholders who qualify for something called collective enfranchisement

-Collective enfranchisement is the process by which leaseholders collectively purchase the freehold of their property, offering an alternative to traditional leasehold ownership.
-This results in joint ownership of the freehold, known as a share of freehold, or a collective freehold purchase.
+Collective enfranchisement is a way for leaseholders to work together to buy the freehold of their property, which can give them more control over their home and a chance to get out of the leasehold altogether.
+This shared ownership of the freehold is known as a share of freehold – or a collective freehold purchase.

 • Leaseholder Qualification:

-• Your lease must have had an original grant term of at least 21 years.
+• Your original lease had to be for at least 21 years.

 • Building Qualification: